ArgoExped/Frozen-Arts/_pages/privacypolicy.md

 <br>

 ## 2.0 Definitions
-**SERVICE** means the Argo Expedition's applications operated by Argo Expedition.
+**SERVICE** means the FROZENARTS Inc.'s applications operated by FROZENARTS Inc.

 **PERSONAL DATA** means data about a living individual who can be identified from those data (or from those and other information either in our possession or likely to come into our possession).